 Construction sites can be very complicated with different crews doing different jobs at different times all over the job site.
 Many different people, workers, machines and vehicles are going in all directions so that means that many construction accidents not only qualify for workers’ compensation because you were hurt on the job but they also may qualify for a civil third party work injury claim.
 A third party is when one or more additional responsible parties are found to be at fault for your job injury or job accident other than just your employer.

 Including the third party gives you the chance to receive compensation that is above that which is called for by the California workers’ comp laws, torts and rules.
-To be compensated the equivalent of your complete lost income and for pain and suffering, our firm would need to look into your case and the injury scenario and determine that there is a responsible third party like that of a building owner, the equipment or tool manufacturer, subcontractor, the training company, developer, the land owner, or the general contractor.
+To be compensated the equivalent of your complete lost income and for pain and suffering, our firm would need to look into your case and the injury scenario and determine that there is a responsible third party like that of a building owner, the equipment or tool manufacturer, subcontractor, the training company, developer, the landowner, or the general contractor.
 Call one of our local San Bernardino workers’ compensation accident lawyers today to go over the case and your options.
 It is especially important to have our prudent guidance since the cases that might have a third party need to be handled correctly at all points in the process since a mistake in any of the trials or procedures could affect the other(s).
 You will have excellent San Bernardino workers’ compensation attorney and work injury lawyers who will be with you every step of the way.

 The mission that is stated by the Occupational Safety and Health Administration (www.osha.gov) is to keep work environments as safe, healthful, and injury-free as possible.
 According to OSHA, “Every day in this country, more than 14 workers lose their lives in preventable workplace tragedies.”
-Because of that unfortunate reality, they are continually attempting to improve the rules, safety standards and workplace injury prevention programs so that less people get hurt on the job, crushed at the factory, amputated by a punch press, maimed at the construction site, hit by a falling tool, cut by a power saw or injured in any other method while on the job.
+Because of that unfortunate reality, they are continually attempting to improve the rules, safety standards and workplace injury prevention programs so that fewer people get hurt on the job, crushed at the factory, amputated by a punch press, maimed at the construction site, hit by a falling tool, cut by a power saw or injured in any other method while on the job.

 Their goal is to set standards and laws in place to avoid construction accidents and construction injuries and keep the construction job site safe.
 OSHA is determined to help construction employees avoid injuries by also improving training standards.
-OSHA states that they will keep the names of all employees or contractors who complain about unsafe working conditions, OSHA violations, unsafe work hours and potential construction accident risks anonymous, if the employee requests it.
+OSHA states that they will keep the names of all employees or contractors who complain about unsafe working conditions, OSHA violations, unsafe work hours and potential construction accident risks anonymous if the employee requests it.

 A construction site is unfortunately full of dangers for construction workers.
-This ever present danger is the reason why it is so critical that OSHA, employers and supervisors do all that they can to follow the Occupational Safety and Health Administration workplace safety code to keep employees protected from accidents.
+This ever-present danger is the reason why it is so critical that OSHA, employers, and supervisors do all that they can to follow the Occupational Safety and Health Administration workplace safety code to keep employees protected from accidents.
 The following are ways in San Bernardino that a construction worker can be injured while working: being caught in, between, or under machines, equipment or objects, hammer injury or drill slip, pit cave-in, accidental electrocution, lifting injuries, faulty wiring, slipping or tripping and falling, falling off of a roof, building or piece of equipment, tunnel cave-in, fire, falling off of a cherry picker, tilt-up injuries, trench cave-in, falling through a skylight, rebar impalement injury, reinforcing bar injury, hole cave-in, gas or chemical explosions, exploding concrete lines, and being struck by a falling rail, beam, tool, wood board or piece of equipment.

 Other accidents that can happen at a build site include crush injury, pallets failing, being crushed by a truck, crane, bulldozer, grader, pile driver or trencher, a tool or load not being strapped in or harnessed correctly, compressed gas injury, corrosive chemical injury, derrick injury, being run over by truck, forklift, tractor, or dump truck, a nail through a boot or shoe injury, scraps and debris falling injury, exhaustion, heat stroke, asbestos, lung injuries, safety rail failures, and wrongful death.
 Due to the high frequency of injuries and how serious those job injuries can be, most construction sites will have plans for what to do in the case of an injury but it is smart to also call 911 to be safe.